 According to the international body for fraud risk management and prevention, the Communications Fraud Control Association (CFCA), it is estimated that toll fraud cost telecommunications providers and their customers $US 38 billion in 2015.

 Toll fraud is when an unauthorised person, or persons, is able to access a phone system and make fraudulent long-distance calls from your account or calls to premium rate numbers.
 It’s also referred to as VoIP fraud or phone card fraud and can be carried out in several different ways.
-This includes international revenue share, call termination hijacking, the use of illegal phone cards or private branch exchange (PBX) hacking.
-PBX hacking is thought to be the type of toll fraud most pertinent to Australian businesses.
+This includes international revenue share, call termination hijacking, the use of illegal phone cards or private branch exchange (PABX) hacking.
+PABX hacking is thought to be the type of toll fraud most pertinent to Australian businesses.

-Typically, hackers search the internet for compromised routers and PBX systems via a script written to look for vulnerabilities in a business’s firewalls, such as open ports and where information can be extracted.
+Typically, hackers search the internet for compromised routers and PABX systems via a script written to look for vulnerabilities in a business’s firewalls, such as open ports and where information can be extracted.
 Hackers then buy phone numbers in poorly regulated jurisdictions, such as some African countries or former Eastern Bloc countries.

 The criminals can on-sell the information about the compromised accounts and also on-sell call minutes at discounted rates via the purchased numbers.
-Alternatively, they can establish their own premium rate information service lines through the hijacked PBX system.
+Alternatively, they can establish their own premium rate information service lines through the hijacked PABX system.

 The hackers run up huge costs, which are charged to the affected customers by their telecommunications provider.
 All phones are at risk, but it can often go undetected for longer within a company or larger business.
 It is almost impossible for telecommunications companies to detect the fraud, as they are lost among the network of legitimately billed international minutes.